Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 Differences and similarities

-With the increasing importance of sustainability in the corporate world, the European Union has developed two important directives: the Non-Financial Reporting Directive and the Corporate Sustainability Reporting Directive.
-Both directives aim to promote transparency and accountability in companies, but there are key differences and similarities that need to be understood.
+The European Union has developed two important directives to promote sustainability in companies: the Non-Financial Reporting Directive (NFRD) and the Corporate Sustainability Reporting Directive (CSRD).
+Both directives aim to promote transparency and accountability.
+However, there are significant differences and similarities that need to be considered.

-The NFRD, introduced in 2014, was the first EU directive requiring large companies to report on non-financial information.
+The NFRD was the first EU directive to oblige large companies to report on non-financial information.
 The aim was to create uniform standards for the disclosure of environmental, social and governance aspects.
 Companies with more than 500 employees had to submit reports on their sustainability practices, employee matters, human rights, anti-corruption and diversity.
 These reports were to be included in the management reports or published as separate sustainability reports.

-The CSRD, which was proposed in 2021 and will come into force in 2024, builds on the foundations of the NFRD and significantly expands its requirements.
+The CSRD has replaced the NFRD since 2024 and introduces mandatory ESRS standards, auditing and digital requirements.
+However, the "stop-the-clock" Directive (EU) 2025/794 has postponed the entry dates for many companies by two years.
+At the same time, the CSRD scope of application is being politically reshaped as part of the omnibus package (provisional agreement Dec 2025).
 While the NFRD was only applied to large companies, the CSRD(more on the CSRD) now also includes listed small and medium-sized enterprises (SMEs) and other large companies that were previously not covered by the Non-Financial Disclosure Regulation.
 This leads to a significant expansion of the scope of application.

 Another important difference is the scope and depth of reporting.
 The CSRD requires more detailed and comprehensive disclosures on ESG criteria.
-Companies must now disclose specific information on their short, medium and long-term sustainability goals and the measures they are taking to achieve these goals.
+Public interest entities must now disclose specific information on their short, medium and long-term sustainability goals and the measures they are taking to achieve these goals.
 The CSRD also requires reports to be prepared in accordance with uniform European standards and audited by independent third parties.

-Both directives have the common goal of improving the transparency and comparability of sustainability reporting and thus strengthening the confidence of investors and the public.
-Both the Regulation on the Disclosure of Non-Financial Information and the CSRD promote more sustainable corporate governance and contribute to the creation of a responsible economic system.
+Both directives aim to improve the transparency and comparability of sustainability reporting and strengthen the confidence of investors and the public.
+Both the regulation on the disclosure of non-financial information and the CSRD promote more sustainable corporate governance and contribute to a responsible economic system.

 Transition from NFRD to CSRD